- How is Castleman disease treated?

-Siltuximab (Sylvant™) is a monoclonal antibody that was recently approved to treat multicentric Castleman disease.
-Patients with multicentric Castleman disease have high levels of a protein called IL-6.
-Siltuximab binds to IL-6, which keeps the protein from acting.
-It doesn’t seem to bind to IL-6 that is made from viruses, so this drug isn’t meant for patients with Castleman disease who are infected with either HIV or HHV-8.
-(IL-6, HIV, HHV-8 and Castleman disease were discussed in the section “Do we know what causes Castleman disease?”).
+Siltuximab (Sylvant™): This monoclonal antibody is used to treat some patients with multicentric CD.
+These patients often have high levels of a protein called IL-6.
+Siltuximab binds to IL-6, which keeps the protein from acting on lymphocytes.
+This drug doesn’t seem to bind to IL-6 that is made from viruses, so it isn’t meant for patients who are infected with either HIV or HHV-8.
+(IL-6, HIV, and HHV-8 were discussed in the section “Do we know what causes Castleman disease?”)

 This drug is given as an infusion into a vein (IV), usually every 3 weeks.

-Side effects tended to be mild and included rash, itching, swelling, and weight gain.
-Some patients also had side effects during the infusion, such as flushing (skin redness with a feeling of warmth), chest pain, back pain, nausea, and rapid heartbeat.
+Side effects tend to be mild and can include rash, itching, swelling, and weight gain.
+Some patients can also have side effects during the infusion, such as flushing (skin redness with a feeling of warmth), chest pain, back pain, nausea, and rapid heartbeat.

-Rituximab (Rituxan®) is a monoclonal antibody that is widely used for lymphoma.
-It can also be helpful in treating Castleman disease (CD).
+Rituximab (Rituxan®): This monoclonal antibody is widely used for lymphoma.
+It can also be helpful in treating CD.
 Rituximab attaches to a protein called CD20 that is found on the surface of some lymphocytes.
-This attachment tells the cell to die.
+This attachment causes the cell to die.

-Patients get rituximab through infusion into a vein (IV) at the doctor's office or clinic.
-As when it is used to treat lymphoma, it is often given along with chemotherapy.
+Patients get rituximab through infusion into a vein (IV) at the doctor’s office or clinic.
+It is often given along with chemotherapy.

-Newer antibodies that attack other targets are also being studied for use against CD.
-These are discussed in the section, “What’s new in research and treatment of Castleman disease?”
+Other antibodies: Newer antibodies that attack other targets are also being studied for use against CD.
+These are discussed in the section “What’s new in research and treatment of Castleman disease?”

-The drug thalidomide (Thalomid®) is a type of drug called an immunomodulating agent.
-It is thought to work by affecting parts of a person's immune system, although it’s not exactly clear how it does this.
-It is used to treat certain cancers of immune cells such as multiple myeloma and some types of lymphoma, but it has also helped some patients with CD.
+Drugs such as thalidomide (Thalomid®) and lenalidomide (Revlimid®) are used to treat certain cancers of immune cells such as multiple myeloma and some types of lymphoma, but they have also helped some patients with CD.

-Interferon is a hormone-like protein naturally made by white blood cells in the body to help the immune system fight infections.
+Interferon-alfa is a hormone-like protein made by white blood cells in the body to help the immune system fight infections.
 Some patients with CD have improved with man-made interferon treatment.

 Interferon is given by an injection, either daily or several times a week.
 This may be into a vein (IV), under the skin (SubQ), or into a muscle (IM).
 It may be given in a doctor’s office, or you or a family member can be taught how to give the medicine under the skin.